To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in

-Why do some businesses sell out their offers while others struggle to get clients?
+Why do some businesses quickly sell out their offers while others struggle to get clients?

-Why do some people not hire you even when they’re a perfect fit?
+Why do prospects decide not to hire you—even when they’re a perfect fit?

-How do you get those “perfect fits” to say yes every time?
+How can you get those “perfect fits” to say yes every time?

-The truth is, it takes more than being simply good at what you do and having a great offer to turn a perfect prospect into a paying client.
+The truth is, it takes more than expertise and a great offer to turn a perfect prospect into a paying client.